"Jesus feeds the five thousand" is the only miracle by Jesus that is recorded in all four Gospels; and they all vary somewhat in their accounts.

-But to understand how the Jewish people must have felt, and the hopes they had can help us to better understand their situation.
+Perhap an understanding of how the Jewish people felt, and the hopes they had, will help us to better identify with their actions.

-At that time the Jews were living under the control, or domination of the Roman Empire, and were just one step above slavery, in fact they were living in a type of slavery.
+The Jews were living under the control, and domination of the Roman Empire, just one step above slavery.

-The people were looking for an earthly leader like Moses.
-They still considered their country to be "their promised land," with the promise of milk and honey.
+They were looking for an earthly leader like Moses.
+They still considered their country to be their, "Promised Land," with the promise of milk and honey.

-They wanted to see great miracles, to have a king who could free them of their enemies and fully restore their country.
-Then perhaps they could live in peace and abundance as they thought was their heritage under the Old Covenant.
+They wanted to see great miracles; and to have a king who could free them of their enemies, and fully restore their country.
+Perhaps then, they could live in peace and abundance, as they thought was their heritage under the Old Covenant.

-So they had seen this miracle, the "Feeding of the Five Thousand," and had rightly identified Jesus was the One in Moses' prophesy.
-What they couldn't grasp was that it wasn't God's plan, nor was it Jesus' mission.
+They had seen Jesus Feed the Five Thousand, and had correctly identified him was the One in Moses' prophesy.
+What they couldn't grasp, is that it wasn't God's plan, nor was it Jesus' mission.

 Although the people may have missed Jesus' true intent, they did recognize Him in prophecy.
-And who knows how many may have later become Followers and Christians after His death and ressurection.
+Who knows how many may have later become Followers and Christians after His death and resurrection.

-And wasn't it also for us?
-We can see another demonstration of God's, love, power, and compassion, and provision.
-He more than met the needs of these people and offered them still another sign that He was the Messiah, the Son of God.
+feeding the five thousand was another demonstration of God's, love, power, compassion, and provision.
+He more than met the needs of these people, and offered them still another sign that He was the Messiah, the Son of God.

-This is also an example of the seed principle we see through-out the bible, "Seed Time and Harvest.
+This is also an example of the, "Seed Time and Harvest principle.

-I think most of us would agree that He didn't have to have these few fish and bread in order to feed these people.
-He have just spoken this food into existence.
-Instead He accepted this gift from the boy, and multiplied it until it fed thousands of people.
+Jesus didn't need these few fish and bread in order to feed these people.
+He could have just spoken this food into existence.
+Instead, He accepted this gift from the boy, and multiplied it until it fed thousands of people, and there were 12 baskets full left over.

-And there were 12 baskets full left over and I wonder how much of that the boy took back with him.
-Whatever amount don't you suppose it was more than he brought?
+I wonder how much of that the boy took back with him.
+Whatever amount, don't you suppose it was more than he brought?